ava-labs/coreth/sync/README.md

 Steps 3 and 4 involve syncing tries.
 To sync trie data, the VM will send a series of `LeafRequests` to its peers.
 Each request specifies:
 - Type of trie (`NodeType`):
-  - `message.StateTrieNode` (account trie and storage tries share the same database)
+  - `statesync.StateTrieNode` (account trie and storage tries share the same database)
-  - `message.AtomicTrieNode` (atomic trie has an independent database)
+  - `atomic.AtomicTrieNode` (atomic trie has an independent database)
 - `Root` of the trie to sync,
 - `Start` and `End` specify a range of keys.